101D American Music / 3 UNITS

 150/350 Chamber Music Ensembles / 1 UNIT

 Study and public performance of chamber music, instrumental or vocal.
 On- and off-campus performances each semester.
 Audition and fee required.
 Must be taken concurrently with individual music lessons on enrolled instrument.
 May be repeated for credit without limit.
 This course fulfills one unit of the core curriculum requirement for Fine Arts.
 See the Ensembles page at www.sandiego.edu/cas/music/ensembles/chamber_music_ensemble for complete information.

-Study and public performance of orchestral music, instrumental or vocal.
+Study and public performance of strings music.
 On- and off-campus performances each semester.
-Audition and fee required.
+Audition required.
 Must be taken concurrently with individual music lessons on enrolled instrument.
 May be repeated for credit without limit.
-This course fulfills a core curriculum requirement.
+This course fulfills a core curriculum requirement in Fine Arts.

 152/352 Choral Scholars / 1 UNIT